kolkhis/tech-notes/linux/bash/disk_commands.md

             - In this case, only messages with an error level of 3 or higher (critical errors)
         - `-x`: Add explanatory help texts about the logs from the "message catalog", which provides possible causes or solutions to certain log messages.
         - `-b`: Show only the latest boot.

-- `mkfs`
-    - `mkfs.<Tab>` will show all the different types of file systems you can make using bash completion.
-        - e.g., `mkfs.ext4`, `mkfs.xfs`, etc.
-    - This will format a block device with the given type.
-    - All inode pointers on the block device are deleted when formatted with `mkfs`, but the data still remains on the disk.
-Forensic tools can recover that data.

 - `sar`: Collect, report, or save system activity information.
 - `lsblk`: Lists all mount points that are block devices